priven-m/LetsDoThisFramework/README.md

 # PrivenProjects
-This is a repo to house all my practice prjects
+This is a repo to house all my practice projects